 But some technology, like a wireless router, is just going to look like a high-tech, oddly shaped black or gray Christmas tree no matter what you do.
 Or is it?
 We racked our brains and surfed the Web to find the best ways to hide, disguise, or otherwise beautify your Wi-Fi router.
-If you just moved and are in the midst of setting up your electronics, phone, and Internet, there’s no reason to ruin all your decorating work with an eyesore like your wireless router.
+If you just moved and are setting up your electronics, phone, and Internet, there’s no reason to ruin all your decorating work with an eyesore like your wireless router.

 Form Follows Function with Wireless Routers